 New Entrant

-6.10 (1) Each Coastal State CP that is a new entrant may receive an allocation for the start of the Allocation period following their acceptance of the IOTC Agreement, for one or more species.
-Such a request shall be submitted to the Commission for its approval at least 60 days before the Commission annual meeting.
+6.10 (1) Each [Coastal State] CP that is a new entrant shall receive [an / 50% of the] allocation for one or more stocks based on the relevant allocation criteria provided by Articles 6.5 to 6.9 in respect of the Allocation Cycle that follows its acceptance of the IOTC Agreement.
+[The CP shall submit a request to the Commission for its approval at least 60 days before the Commission annual meeting.]
+[The CP shall receive 100% of the allocation in the following Allocation Cycle.]

-(2) For the purposes of determining an initial Allocation to a new entrant CPC, the existing nominal catch history data estimated by the IOTC Secretariat and vetted through the IOTC science process shall be used.
+(2) For the purposes of determining an initial Catch-Based Allocation to a new entrant CPC, the existing nominal catch history data estimated by the IOTC Secretariat and vetted through the IOTC science process shall be used.

-(3) A new entrant CPC may submit alternative nominal catch data for consideration, in accordance with IOTC Resolution 15/02 (or subsequent revision), for review and verification through the IOTC’s existing data review and verification processes at least 90 days prior to the beginning of the allocation process cycle for the stock for which it is seeking an allocation.
+(3) A new entrant CPC may submit alternative nominal catch data for consideration, in accordance with IOTC Resolution 15/02 (or subsequent revision), for review and verification through the data review and verification process adopted by the Commission pursuant to Article 6.8(1)(a)..

 CNCP

-6.11 (1) A CNCP at the time of the adoption of this Resolution is eligible to receive an allocation for stocks in the green zone of the Kobe plot if the CNCP expressed a real interest in fishing in the IOTC area of competence when it submitted its application for CNCP status.
-Upon application to, and approval by, the Commission, such a CNCP is eligible to receive 50% of the allocation for each fish stock for which it is eligible, until such time as it becomes a CP.
-Such an application shall be submitted at least 60 days prior to the Commission meeting.
+6.11 [(1) A CNCP at the time of the adoption of this Resolution is eligible to receive an allocation for stocks [in the green zone of the Kobe plot based on the advice from the Scientific Committee] if the CNCP expressed a real interest in fishing in the IOTC area of competence when it submitted its application for CNCP status.
+Such a CNCP is eligible to receive [50%] of the allocation for each fish stock for which it is eligible, until such time as it becomes a CP when it will receive 100% [following payment of its contribution to the Commission pursuant to Article XIII of the Agreement].
+A CNCP shall submit its request to receive an allocation to the Commission for its approval at least 60 days before the Commission annual meeting.

-(2) Once the CNCP becomes a CP, it may receive 100% of the allocations to which it is eligible at the beginning of the allocation period that follows its accession to the IOTC, [following payment of its contribution to the Commission pursuant to Article XIII of the Agreement.
+Transition for Implementation of this Resolution

-6.12 Allocations established pursuant to this Resolution shall be initially implemented in a step-wise approach by establishing a progressive transition period of [no less than X years] on the basis of the schedule and formula: described in Annex 1.
+[6.12 Allocations established on the basis of catches attributed pursuant to Article 6.8(2) shall be initially implemented in a step-wise approach during a period of [6 / OR 10] years for each stock through annual increments during this period on the basis of the following schedule and formula:]

+[Option 1:

+Option 1A